samtari1/ESP32_VoiceAssistant_CustomWakeWord/model/README.md

 # DIY Alexa Wake Word Detection

+Python Version: 3.12.7

+Modified the Generate_Training_Data.ipynb file to Generate_Training_Data_withoutTF_new.py and replace package "tensorflow-io" with "librosa" to avoid errors.

 This folder contains the Jupyter notebooks for creating the training data, training the model, and exporting the model to TensorFlow Lite.

 ## Setup